Endowments, Awards, and Memorials

 The Charles R. Glover Professorship of English Studies was provided by Mrs. Charles R. Glover and is occupied by Amy Benson, Associate Professor of English.

-The William Randolph Hearst Endowed Teaching Fellowship for Minority Graduate Students supports minority teaching fellows at Rhodes as they complete their dissertations.
+The William Randolph Hearst Endowed Teaching Fellowship for Graduate Students supports teaching fellows at Rhodes as they complete their dissertations.

 The Ralph C. Hon Chair in Economics was provided by alumni who studied under Dr. Hon during his tenure as Professor of Economics.
 Dr. Courtney Collins, Assistant Professor of Economics, currently holds the Chair.